rogueleaderr/definitive_guide_to_django_deployment_2/README.md

 ##Go Hard

-**Gunicorn**: The main webserver program that executes LinerNotes' Django code.

-**Celery**:   An async task system for Python.
-Also used for ghetto concurrency.

-**Supervisor**: A process manager that attempts to make sure that all key services stay alive and are automatically restarted if they die for any reason.

-**Nginx**: The proxy server.
-Routes incoming HTTP traffic to Gunicorn (or if Gunicorn is down, to an error page.)

-**RabbitMQ**: A queue/message broker that handles asynchronous tasks created through Celery

-**Memcached**: A simple in-memory key/value caching system.

-**Postgres**: The main database server.
-Has three "logical" databases containing different types of data.

-**ElaticSearch**: The search server.
-Communicates with webserver through REST interface.

 By far the most likely problem you might face is that one of the services has died for some silly reason and failed to automatically restart.